KongoCat/CDCCA/README.md

 Follow the LLaMA-Accessory instructions to configure your environment:

 Make sure your environment supports both the LLaMA 7B and 13B models.
-You can also refer to this repo for ways to extend multimodal large models to other base LLMs.
+You can also refer to this repo for ways to extend multimodal large language model to other base LLMs.

 Additionally, make sure to install the following dependencies for AKD on the cloud side: